 What else do you notice?
 I think shooting street photographs in color is something else that’s rather underused, don’t you?
 Most street shots I see are in black and white.
 And that’s not a bad thing.
 I love black and white, and street life in monochrome can often look stunning.
 Most of my own street work is in black and white.
 However, it’s never a bad thing to shoot color on the streets too.
 In fact, if you remember my tip in my street photo post, always shoot color, and convert later.
 This way you have both options when post processing.
 Or shoot RAW.
 Or both!
 But yeah – this shot wouldn’t have much contrast if converted to black and white, with a lot of dark tones which would not have had much definition in monochrome.
 On the other hand, what it does have are some very nice colors, right?
 From the colorful produce the stall is selling, to the brightly colored roof of the stall itself, it’s full of color.
 Why waste all that?

 Then there’s the light.
 A lovely warm light, giving a really nice effect to the shot.
 It just looks cozy and comfortable, somehow.
 That’s what warm, yellow light at night can do to your shot.
 The light pouring in from a side, instead of front-on, adds a nice effect too.
-See my post on Light (coming soon), and how it affects your shot
+See my post on Light in Photography, and how it affects your shot

 Lastly, note the composition.
 See the low perspective, and how it adds a lot of interest to the shot; and while you might think that this is a shot of an entire scene, with no real subject, there always is a subject: in this case, it’s the woman.
 No real Rule of Thirds followed when looking at her position in the frame, as she’s right on the edge, but I think she’s balanced out by the other elements in the frame, don’t you?
 I do!